 - Although you can use a UPS mailbox as a business address, it doesn’t always work because state agencies and organizations may not accept it.
 UPS best serves as a private mailbox.
 Again, this doesn’t mean it won’t work as a business address, especially for home-based and small businesses.

-- Every UPS store is owned by private organizations instead of post offices that the federal government runs.
+- Every UPS store is owned by private organizations instead of the federal government-run post offices.
 So you shouldn’t switch to these mailboxes if you’re not comfortable with a private entity handling all of your mailboxes.

 - When you move or travel out of town, your physical UPS box address wouldn’t be handy anymore unless you subscribe to mail forwarding, which attracts some added cost and unnecessary inconvenience.
-If you’ll be gone for a long time, it’s best to change your UPS business address altogether.
+Changing your UPS business address is best if you’ll be gone for a long time.
 The process involves changing many things, including data on your banking credit cards and bills, which can be painful.

 - Unless you find a UPS store that offers mail forwarding, you’d need to always walk into the place to pick up your mail.
 If not, they may pile up and attract a surcharge.
 This becomes an issue when you travel out of town for a while.